realnedsanders/Coordination-Trilemma/main-article.md

 What remains is a choice between survival trajectories rather than between governance preferences.
 The default path leads where the mathematics shows it must.
 The alternative requires transformation at scale, which may or may not be achievable.
 But attempting transformation is rationally necessary given the alternative.

 The coordination trilemma isn't a problem to be solved through clever institutional design.
 It's a fundamental constraint on how humans can organize at scale.
 The question isn't whether we prefer voluntary coordination but whether we'll attempt it while it remains possible, or wait until the default path is complete and choice is no longer available.

+---

+## Appendices

+The formal mathematical foundations, detailed proofs, practical implementation analysis, and technical evidence supporting these arguments appear in the following appendices:

+- **Appendix A**: Three independent derivations (formal logic, information theory, game theory) proving no third path exists between extinction/subjugation and voluntary coordination
+- **Appendix B**: Formal mathematical theorems and proofs establishing the coordination trilemma, trajectory convergence, and requirements for voluntary coordination
+- **Appendix C**: Detailed analysis of practical implementation challenges including defection management, defense, and scale questions
+- **Appendix D**: Technical evidence and timeline analysis for epistemic collapse (synthetic media making verification impossible)

+Readers skeptical of the main arguments should examine Appendix B for rigorous proofs.
+Readers interested in intuitive understanding should see Appendix A. Readers concerned with practical implementation should consult Appendix C.